The Gable Home was designed and built by students to compete in the 2009 US Dept. of Energy's Solar Decathlon Competition.

 You are here

-Solar Decathlon (In Progress)
+Solar Decathlon (Ongoing)

 The Solar Decathlon is a bi-annual international competition hosted by the Department of Energy and the US Green Building Council (USGBC).
 Competitors design, build, and present a completely solar-powered house on the National Mall in Washington D.C.
 The University's team consisted of efforts from several colleges; ACES, FAA, CoE, Communications, and Buisiness all made efforts in the design and building of the house.